-Undergraduate students are required to live on campus for their first two years of collegiate study.
-The rest of our students rent apartments and houses within University Circle or in nearby neighborhoods.
-Although it's the student’s responsibility to secure suitable housing off-campus, CIM is happy to assist with the search.
+Undergraduate students at CIM are required to live on campus for their first two years of collegiate study.
+Upperclassmen and graduate students can rent out apartments and houses within University Circle or in nearby neighborhoods.
+Although it's the student’s responsibility to secure suitable housing off-campus, the CIM Student Affairs team is here to assist with the search.

 Most upperclassmen and graduate students choose to live off campus in apartments or rental houses located in University Circle (Hessler Road, East 115th, or Uptown apartments) or in neighborhoods bordering campus (Little Italy, Coventry and Cleveland Heights), which are an easy commute by bicycle or on foot.
 You'll have access to a public transportation pass to help you commute and get around the city.

 - Hazel 8 and 118 Flats: Hazel 8 is across the street from CIM

 - CIM Student Facebook Group: Connect with students to find the best places and management companies to rent from

 Do you know what to look for in a lease, and the kinds of questions you need to ask a prospective landlord?
 Learn all you need to know about the basics, including security deposits, inspections, and overall maintenance and security.
 We offer a list of market prices for off-campus apartments, homes and other housing.
 The Center for Online Education provides a Student Guide to College Housing regarding important facts to keep in mind as you look at off-campus housing options.